 Brazil's Bolsonaro sees trouble for new spending rules in Senate

-BRASILIA, Nov 8 (Reuters) - Brazilian President Jair Bolsonaro on Monday said he is confident that the lower House will to raise a government spending cap and stagger payment of court-ordered debts in a second-round vote expected this week.

-But Bolsonaro said in a radio interview that he foresees trouble for its passage in the Senate.
+BRASILIA, Nov 8 (Reuters) - Brazilian President Jair Bolsonaro on Monday said he is confident the lower House will vote to raise a government spending cap and stagger payment of court-ordered debts, but he foresees trouble for passage in the Senate.

 A constitutional amendment must pass twice with at least three fifths of the votes in each chamber, but this one passed a first test in the lower house last week by just four votes.